 11.21.6.4.3.4 Reporting phase of TB Ranging measurement (#2158)

 The last phase of each polling/sounding/reporting triplet is the measurement reporting phase, which is transmitted a SIFS time after the measurement sounding phase; see Figure 11-36c (TB Ranging availability window with two instances of polling/sounding/reporting triplets in separate TXOPs).
 The measurement results shall be carried in LMR frames; see 9.6.7.48 (Location Measurement Report frame format).
-LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated also from the ISTA to the RSTA; see Figure 11-36g (Measurement Sounding phase with I2R TDMA Multiplexing).
-If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, the corresponding LMR and FTM; see 11.22.6.5.1 (Availability Window parameter modification); frames shall be transmitted using the Protected Fine Timing Action frames; see 9.6.35 (Protected Fine Timing Frame details) . (#2523, #2524, #TC889r3)
+LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated also from the ISTA to the RSTA; see Figure 11-37h (TB Ranging measurement reporting phase with Bidirectional LMR Feedback for n ISTAs).
+If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, see 11.21.6.3 (Fine Timing Measurement procedure negotiation), the corresponding LMR and FTM; see 11.22.6.5.1 (Availability Window parameter modification); frames shall be transmitted using Protected Fine Timing Action frames, see 9.6.35 (Protected Fine Timing Frame details) . (#2523, #2524, #TC889r3)

-The feedback type of the ISTA2RSTA and RSTA2ISTA LMRs can (#3713) be either immediate (i.e., from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll frame and the RSTA allocated resources to that ISTA during the measurement sounding phase).
+The feedback type of the I2R and R2I LMRs can (#3713) be either immediate (i.e., from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll frame and the RSTA allocated resources to that ISTA during the measurement sounding phase).
 The LMR feedback (immediate/delayed) is indicated by the RSTA during the negotiation (see 11.22.6.3.3 Negotiation for TB and Non-TB Ranging measurement exchange).

 The Dialog Token field in the LMR frame shall be identical to the Sounding Dialog Token field in the corresponding Ranging NDP Announcement frame in the Measurement Sounding phase from which the reported TOA and TOD values were measured; see 11.22.6.4.3.3 (Measurement sounding phase of TB Ranging). (#1474)